shenghaoyang/ola_video_convert/README.md

 That sounded like something that an existing player could do as well, so this project started as an experiment to see if that can be done.

-## What's it doing?
+## How does it work?

-Like in the title, this program losslessly converts OLA showfiles to video files.
-This video file can then be played using a program like VLC, for full fast-forward / pause / seek / loop transport controls.

 It encodes DMX channel data and universe information in video frames, with one line per universe.

-Each line stores a universe number and the DMX channel data associated with that universe.
+Each line stores an universe number and the DMX channel data associated with that universe.

 Frames use the 8-bit grayscale / Y800 pixel format.

 ## What's the downsides of this?